 Deploying Braintrust with Docker

-The files necessary for launching the API deployment are hosted on GitHub.
-The repository contains a docker compose configuration file for the API deployment.
+The files necessary for launching the data plane deployment are hosted on GitHub.
+The repository contains a docker compose configuration file which you can deploy or use as a reference.
 If needed, you may customize the environment variables in the compose file to suit your deployment needs.
 Although the deployment uses Docker compose, in practice, you only need to deploy 1-2 containers and so you can deploy it however you'd like (on an instance, using Kubernetes, etc.).

 To get started, just pull down the deployment repo and launch Braintrust!